 3/ Shopping in our favorite Renaissance boutiques - Walk along cobblestone paths to Florence's most coveted Renaissance tiny boutiques including paper, leather and perfume.

 Dinner in one of our favorite trattoria to enjoy an antipasto, fresh pasta and sauce, main course and dessert with wine included.
 Overnight.

 Day 4 (Thursday): Transfer to France (Paris & Loire Valley)

 After breakfast, check-out and transfer to Florence airport.

 Morning flight to Paris CDG airport.

-Group transfer to the Loire Valley by private van (it takes approximatively 3 hours).
+Transfer to the Loire Valley by private van (it takes approximatively 3 hours).
 Coffee or tea break in Orleans followed by a guided walking tour of Orleans' historic quarter.

-Check in at Le Manoir d'Amboise boutique-hotel and relax.
+Check in at Le Clos Pasquier boutique-hotel and relax.

-After breakfast, walk through Amboise picturesque town to the Clos Lucé which was Francis I childhood residence and where Leonardo Da Vinci lived from 1516 to 1519.
-The visit starts at 10am and lasts about 2 hours.
+After breakfast, transfer to Amboise.
+Morning 2-hour guided visit to Le Clos Lucé which was Francis I childhood residence and where Leonardo Da Vinci lived from 1516 to 1519.

 Lunch break in an elegant Salon de Thé, next to the Clos Lucé.